inpercima/publicmedia/frontend/README.md

 # build and starts a server, rebuild after changes, reachable on http://localhost:4200/
 yarn serve:dev

+# build and starts a server, rebuild after changes, reachable on http://localhost:4200/ with proxy to prevent errors on instagram
+yarn serve:dev:proxy

 # build, rebuild after changes, reachable on http://localhost/app/path/to/dist/
 yarn watch:dev
 ```